apache/incubator-kie-tools/packages/online-editor/README.md

 - The annotations (`workspaceId` and `workspaceName`) are useful to match a deployment to a workspace.

 Anything else can be customized.

+**_Obs.: It's important to note that our Dev Deployment service inside KIE Sandbox already applies these required labels and annotations by patching the resource YAMLs._**

 ## Available tokens